TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 Beyond this point we might follow a few different paths, depending on the functionality that we need in our extension.

+If we've created an entity, then we are going to need some variety of CRUD interface - possibly more than one if we are catering to different audiences i.e. back-end admin vs public facing.

-Whilst we can now perform CRUD actions through the API UI, that's not very user-friendly - only really suitable for advanced CiviCRM users.
+As noted above we can already perform CRUD actions through the API UI, but that's not very user-friendly, and only really suitable for advanced CiviCRM users.
 What we want now is to build into our extension some bespoke CRUD components suitable for non-technical users:

 - searches and displays to view our entity data
 - forms to create and update entity data
+- safe ways to delete data

 We might want different versions of these components for different users and different contexts: